saikz72/SupportQ/README.md

 * user can create or log into account
 * persistence after a user logs in
-* user can post and delete their question/concern
+* user can question and delete their question/concern
-* user can tap on a post and be redirect to a detailed screen
+* user can tap on a question and be redirect to a detailed screen
 * user can answer/address a question/concern
 * user can view a feed of questions/concerns
 * user can edit there profile picture by using the camera/gallery to take a picture